VaddiPrasuna/PreppingData-2021/README.md

 As the name depicts:
-Input.xlsx is the Input File provided in the Challenge Output.csv is the output generated after performing the transformations in the Tableau Prep Flow.tfl is the flow created to solve the problem
+Input.xlsx is the Input File provided in the Challenge Output.csv is the output generated after performing the transformations in the Tableau Prep Flow.tfl is the flow created to solve the problem.All the steps are captioned such that the transformations are self-explanatory.